runarorama/fpiscompanion/manuscript/Errata.md

 _Pg 10_: URL in footnote is incorrectly listed as https://github.com/pchiusano/fpinscala, should be https://github.com/fpinscala/fpinscala

+_Pg 19_: Parenthetical phrase in footnote is missing a closing parenthesis.

 _Pg 55_: `employeesByName.get("Joe")` should be `lookupByName("Joe")` at the top of the page.

 _Pg 82_: `Int.MaxValue` is incorrectly capitalized as `Int.maxValue` in the exercise prompt for `6.1`